This Slow Cooker Honey Sesame Chicken is a super flavorful crock pot chicken dish that only takes 10 minutes of prep!

 I am always looking for something to make besides soup in my crock pot!

 THANK YOU for this Amy!
 I printed this out immediately upon viewing.
-Other than pork shoulder, meat in the slow cooker just turn bleh, so I am super stoked to try this.
-Can’t wait!
-Thanks kitten!!! xxxooo
+Other than pork shoulder, meat in the slow cooker just turn bleh, so I was super stoked to make this.
+Yummy!!

-I’m in complete agreement that most crockpot meals are mediocre at best.
-Excited to try this one!
+Yes, sadly most crockpot meals are mediocre at best.
+But this was GOOD.
+Excited to put this in the permanent binder.

-Alright.
-I’m giving this a try.
 I am notoriously fickle about slow-cooker recipes in that I think most of them are simply awful.
 I have a couple of them that I like, but they require a heckuva lot more work than the usual can o whatever ones.
-I like the looks of the ingredients here, so I’m super excited to see if it tastes as good as it looks, and since you’re recommending it, I’m sure it will.
+We all really loved this one – my 5 boys devoured their servings.
 Thank you, Amy!